g3n/engine/README.md

 # Features

-* Hierarchical scene graph
+* Hierarchical scene graph.
+Any node can contain other nodes.
 * Supports perspective and orthographic cameras.
 The camera can be controlled by the orbit control which allow zoom, rotation and pan using the mouse or keyboard.
-* Suports ambient, directional and spot lights which could be added to the scene.
+* Suports ambient, directional and spot lights.
+Many lights can be added to the scene.
+* Loaders for the following 3D formats: Obj and Collada
+* Basic GUI supporting the following widgets: label, image, button checkbox, radiobutton, edit, list, dropdown, tree, folder and layouts(horizontal box, vertical box, grid, dock)
+* Spatial audio support.

 # Basic application